-How to fix the posts returning 404 error on your WordPress website?
+How to fix the posts returning 404 errors on your WordPress website?

-Fixing this issue is pretty simply.
+Fixing this issue is pretty simple.
 You can follow any of the below methods:

-If it doesn’t exists, create a blank text file, add the default .htaccess code to it and save it as .htaccess.
-After that you can upload it back to the root directory of your server.
+If it doesn’t exist, create a blank text file, add the default .htaccess code to it and save it as .htaccess.
+After that, you can upload it back to the root directory of your server.
 You can find the default .htaccess code from a fresh WordPress setup.

 - Save permalinks: Just go to Settings -> Permalinks and hit the Save Changes button.